Sports Massage in Stoke Newington, North London

 Typically, a sports massage will include a variety of techniques including deep tissue massage, myofascial release, trigger point therapy, Swedish massage and sports stretching, applied with a broad or specific focus tailored to the needs of the client.

-Here are some types of sports stretching techniques you may encounter during a sports massage:
+Here are some types of stretching techniques you may encounter during a sports massage:

 There’s something about having someone else take you into a stretch that feels incredibly productive.